 If a combined authority were to be formed from a combination of the newly created unitary authorities, essentially with the same or very similar area to the current Lancashire County Council area, then it is essential that this combined authority does not use the unqualified name “Lancashire”, for the same reason this name in wholly inappropriate for the current Lancashire County Council area.

-The current Cumbria County Council area covers the historic counties of Cumberland and Westmorland, along with the Lancashire North of the Sands area of the historic county of Lancashire and the Sedbergh area of the historic county of Yorkshire.
+The current Cumbria County Council area covers the historic counties of Cumberland and Westmorland, along with the Lancashire North of the Sands area of the historic county of Lancaster and the Sedbergh area of the historic county of York.

 The name ‘Cumbria’ is not directly borrowed from an historic county though it is essentially a synonym for Cumberland.
 Cumbria County Council has consistently fostered the identity of Cumbria as a county, strongly to the detriment of the identities of the historic counties in its area, which it has made no effort to acknowledge or promote.
 Given this, if the current Cumbria County Council area were to be made the basis of a single new unitary authority then it would be best if a new name were found for this area so that the new authority can be seen as a local government unit and not as a replacement for the historic counties of its area.
 Possible new names could include “Lakeland Council” or “Lakes Council”.
 South Lakeland District Council provides an existing example of the use of “Lakeland” in the local government of the area.